 Q What types of cases does your law firm handle?

-A We represent clients in a variety of criminal and traffic matters, including DWI, Speeding Tickets, Felonies and Misdemeanors.
+A We represent clients in a variety of criminal and traffic matters, including DWI, Speeding, Misdemeanors and Felonies.
 We work with post-conviction criminal clients in cases dealing with Probation Hearings, Parole Hearings, Governor’s Pardons and Expunctions.
-Additionally we handle Personal Injury matters relating to Auto Accidents and various other Personal Injury claims.
-Our attorneys also work with Real Estate Closings, Last Wills & Testaments and various types of Civil Litigation and Business Litigation.
+We handle Personal Injury matters relating to Auto Accidents and other Personal Injury claims.
+Additionally, we handle Real Estate Closings, Last Wills & Testaments and various types of Civil and Business Litigation.

 Q How long have you been practicing law?

-A Attorney Don Vaughan has been practicing law for over 30 years.
+A Attorney Don Vaughan has been practicing law for 40 years.

 Q What should I do if I am stopped in my car by the police?